netlify/netlify-statuskit/README.md

 npm run new-incident
 ```

-Hugo will create a new Markdown file for you with title and date based on the file name and a few predefined settings in the header.
-To learn more about the different severities and report, you can see more detailed examples in `site/archetypes/incidents.md`.
+You'll be asked a series of questions about the incident, then Hugo will generate a new file pre-filled with your responses.

 After explaining the current situation in the incident, you can just push the file to GitHub.
 Netlify will deploy the indicent announcement for you in a matter of seconds.